maskedidentity/most_cookies/README.md

 ![Challenge Screenshot](pico.png)
 ## Acknowledgements

-This challenge is to specifically solve the challenge "Most Cookies" by MADSTACKS from PicoCTF under Web Exploitation category
+This code is to specifically solve the challenge "Most Cookies" by MADSTACKS from PicoCTF under Web Exploitation category

 ## Understanding Flask Cookies